 Step by Step

-If you can’t see the accompanying video in the post, watch it here.
+If you can’t see the accompanying video in the post, watch it here on Youtube instead.

 If the notes on shaping are confusing, please reference the video.
 It’s not complicated, but can be a bit difficult to grasp the first time – don’t worry if the first couple look a bit wonky.